 - Tips for Grieving and Remembering Your Pet Into the Future

-Most likely your pet has become a part of your family and takes up a special place in your heart, whether a dog, cat, or other furry friend like a rabbit or hamster.
+Most likely your pet has become a part of your family and takes up a special place in your heart.
 When your faithful and trusted companion dies, it can be a very traumatic experience for you.
 Pet loss can be as painful as any other major loss that you’ll ever experience, and you may find it difficult to express to others just how deeply hurt you are.

 If you’re looking for some suggestions on how to deal with the loss of a pet, consider reading the following guide to help you better cope with your grief.